Julie Dash

 Dash has worked in television since the late 1990s.
 Her television movies include Funny Valentines (1999), Incognito (1999), Love Song (2000), and The Rosa Parks Story (2002), starring Angela Bassett.
 The National Underground Railroad Freedom Center commissioned Dash to direct Brothers of the Borderland in 2004, as an immersive film exhibit narrated by Oprah Winfrey following the path of women gaining freedom on the Underground Railroad.
 In 2017, Dash directed episodes of Queen Sugar on the Oprah Winfrey Network.
 Continuing her work in television, Dash has directed episodes of several TV series, namely Our Kind of People, Women of the Movement, and Reasonable Doubt, throughout 2021 and 2022.

 At the 2019 Sundance Film Festival, it was announced Dash's next major project will be a biopic of civil rights activist Angela Davis, to be produced by Lionsgate.

-Currently as of 2023, along with working in television, Dash has become a Diana King Endowed Professor in the Department of Art & Visual Culture at Spelman College.
+As of 2017, along with working in television, Dash was named a Diana King Endowed Professor in the Department of Art & Visual Culture at Spelman College.
+At Spelman, Dash is helping to develop a documentary filmmaking major.
+She has expressed that she enjoys using her "mechanical imagination" in her classes, focusing on elements such as frame composition and lighting.
+While using editing software like Premiere Pro in class, she mentioned in an interview that she misses having filmstrips around her neck.

+Dash is also a member of the Directors Guild of America, as she has been a member since 1996.